 Kelly Marie Tran (Raya), Awkwafina (Sisu), Izaac Wang (Boun), Gemma Chan (Namaari), Daniel Dae Kim (Benja), Benedict Wong (Tong), Sandra Oh (Virana), Jona Xiao (Young Namaari), Thalia Tran (Little Noi)

-The land of Kumandra was once ruled by benevolent dragons but then came the dark force known as The Druun, which turned the dragons to stone as they tried to stand up to it.
-500 years later, Kumandra has split into five different lands, each named after a part of a dragon – Fang, Heart, Spin, Tail and Talon.
+The land of Kumandra was once ruled by benevolent dragons but then came the dark force known as The Druun, which turned the dragons to stone.
+Five hundred years later, Kumandra has split into five different lands, each named after a part of a dragon – Fang, Heart, Spin, Tail and Talon.
 In the kingdom of Heart, the ruler Benja makes his daughter Raya into a guardian of the Dragon Gem, the last remaining artefact of the dragons.
 The rulers of the other lands arrive for a feast where Benja hopes to unite them.
 Raya befriends Namaari, a girl her own age from Fang, and shows her the Dragon Gem.
-However, this proves to be a betrayal and the other tribes burst into the chamber and try to take the gem, believing it bequeaths prosperity on their land.
+However, this proves to be a betrayal and the other tribes burst into the chamber and try to take the gem, believing it will bequeath prosperity on their land.
 During the fray, the gem is broken into pieces and each part taken by one of the lands.
 With the gem being the only thing holding them back, the Druun invade Heart.
 Raya escapes while her father is turned to stone.
-Six years later, the now grown Raya searches the rivers of the land for the whereabouts of the last dragon Sisu.
-She finally locates the eccentric Sisu.
-Sisu takes human form and joins Raya as she sets out to reunite the broken shards of the Dragon Gem and help restore Kumandra.
+Six years later, the now grown Raya searches the rivers of the land and finally locates the last eccentric dragon Sisu.
+Sisu takes human form and joins Raya as she sets out to reunite the broken shards of the Dragon Gem and restore Kumandra.
 However, they are pursued by the now-grown Naamari who seeks to obtain the shards of the Dragon Gem for Fang.

 Raya and the Last Dragon was the 59th theatrical animated film produced by Disney.
-The film is co-directed by Don Hall, who had previously co-directed Winnie the Pooh (2011), Big Hero 6 (2014) and Moana (2016), and Carlos Lopez Estrada, who had only previously directed the non-genre, live-action films Blindspotting (2018) and Summertime (2020).
+The film is co-directed by Don Hall, who had previously co-directed Winnie the Pooh (2011), Big Hero 6 (2014), Moana (2016) and subsequently solo directed Strange World (2022), and Carlos Lopez Estrada, who had only previously directed the non-genre, live-action films Blindspotting (2018) and Summertime (2020).
 The film was simultaneously released to theatres and the Disney+ streaming service.

 Disney is one of the studios at the forefront of the push for the inclusion of more diverse groups on film.
 In fact, Disney has been doing such way before other studios joined the current bandwagon.
-Films like Pocahontas (1995), Mulan (1998), Lilo & Stitch (2002), The Princess and the Frog (2009) and Moana seemed intended to showcase different cultures and ethnicities.
+Films like Pocahontas (1995), Mulan (1998), Lilo & Stitch (2002), The Princess and the Frog (2009), Moana and Encanto (2021) have all been intended to showcase different cultures and ethnicities.